roubertedgar/workshoptw/README.md

 Só, you should read more about the architectures above, and see what is best for your project.

-In this Step we gonna use MVVM, because we are using ReactiveX to make our asynchronous it's a stream based architecture, and we are using ReactiveX to.
+In this Step we gonna use MVVM, because we are using ReactiveX to make our asynchronous works, like fetch places from the database.
+Once MVVM is data stream based, it will make our job easier.

 The Movel-View-ViewModel architecu

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2MjgzNzQzNywyODA3ODg4MzldfQ==
+eyJoaXN0b3J5IjpbODQwODYwOTcwLDI4MDc4ODgzOV19
 -->